What Is an ISO 31000 Framework?

-ISO 31000 is the 2009 International Organisation for Standardisation (ISO) international standard for risk management that provides organisations with a foundational plan for designing, implementing and maintaining risk management The latest version, ISO 31000:2018, is used by companies in various industries as a guide to improve their practices in accordance with ISO risk management standards.
+ISO 31000 is the 2009 International Organization for Standardization (ISO) that provides businesses with a foundational plan for designing, implementing, and maintaining risk management The latest version, ISO 31000:2018, is a guide used by companies in various industry for improving their practices in accordance to federal regulations.

-The guidance for ISO 31000 certification can be adapted to suit the needs of each industry and company.
-The ISO standard provides a very general approach, which is applicable to any type of risk.
+The guidance for ISO 31000 certification can be adapted to suit the overall needs of every industry and the specific needs of each individual company.
+This standard provides a very generalized approach, which is applicable to any type of risk.

 The New ISO 31000:2018 standard is a revised version to improve implementation in companies.
 These are the four most important improvements to ISO 31000:2018.